yiisoft/yii-event/README.md

         // Just a regular closure, it will be called from the Dispatcher "as is". static fn (EventName $event) => someStuff($event),

-        // A regular callable with additional dependency.
+        // A regular closure with additional dependency.
 All the parameters after the first one (the event itself)
         // will be resolved from your DI container within `yiisoft/injector`. static fn (EventName $event, DependencyClass $dependency) => someStuff($event),